postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 1. A browser tab opens asking you to log in to your repository.
 Follow the onscreen instructions.
 When you're finished, close the browser tab and return to Postman.
 1. On the **Connect your repository** page, enter the **Organization** or **Workspace** and the **Repository** where the API will be stored.
 (For GitLab, **Organization** refers to a **Group**, and **Repository** refers to a **Project**.)
 1. Select the **Active branch** for the API.
 Any changes you make in Postman are stored in the active branch.
 (You can switch to another branch to make it the active branch at any time.)
-1. Select an **API schema directory** and **Collection directory** where schemas and collections will be stored in the repository.
+1. Select an **API schema directory** and **Collection directory** where API definitions and collections will be stored in the repository.
 Keep in mind the following:

     * If you leave these fields blank, a `postman/schemas` or `postman/collections` directory will be created in the root of the repository.
-    * If you select a directory already containing schemas, you will be asked which schema to use in Postman the first time you pull changes.
+    * If you select a directory already containing API definitions, you will be asked which definition to use in Postman the first time you pull changes.
     * The collection directory can't be a parent or the child of the schema directory.

 1. Select **Connect Repository**.